PostHog/posthog.com/contents/docs/advanced/cdp.md

 ## Option 1: Use PostHog as a CDP

-In general, we'd recommend starting with PostHog as your CDP using our SDKs, data warehouse, destinations, and transformations as needed.
+In general, we recommend starting with PostHog as your CDP using our SDKs, data warehouse, destinations, and transformations as needed.
 This is the easiest and least expensive way to get started.

 If you need destinations that we don't currently support, you have several options